mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

 ---
-title: "Configure a Workflow for the Employee Onboarding Process"
+title: "Configure a Workflow in Studio Pro for the Employee Onboarding Process"
 category: "Logic & Business Rules"
 description: "Describes how to configure a workflow in Mendix Studio."
 menu_order: 1